GlenDC/cgreader/README.md

     // the output is seperated by a newline character func RunAndValidateManualPrograms(input, test []string, echo bool, main ProgramMain)

+You can take a look at [the Scrabble Challenge Solution](https://github.com/GlenDC/Codingame/blob/master/solutions/go/scrabble.go), as a practical example.

 ## Target Program

 ### Predefined Target Challenges